moretea/scylla/README.md

 3. Configure the server

-   Configuration is done via Environment variables.
+   Configuration is done via Environment variables (although flags also work).
    You need to set the following:

     * `GITHUB_TOKEN`: The token you created in the first step
-    * `DATABASE_URL`: An URL like `postgres://user:pass@host/dbname`
-    * `SERVER_URL`: The URL pointing to where you deployed the application, like `https://scylla.rocks/` (Don't forget the trailing slash!)
+    * `GITHUB_USER`: The token you created in the first step

 4. Building the server